conorod1992/conditional_notifications/README.md

 clear_on_resolve: true
 ```

+This also defines a resolution condition.
+When the temperature falls below `-12`, the active problem is considered resolved.

+If the notification was delivered as a persistent Home Assistant notification, `clear_on_resolve: true` can dismiss that persistent notification automatically.

-### Nothing happened before 10:00
+### Notify me if nothing happened before a deadline

-Set a normal qualifying trigger, an offset-aware `expires_at`, and:
+Create a normal trigger, set an expiry time, then enable **Notify on expiry**.

+Equivalent definition:

 ```yaml
 notify_on_expiry: true